closeio/making.close.com/_posts/2023-10-27-how-we-plan-feature-development/index.md

 Transparency is vital.
 The project lead provides weekly summaries on progress, future goals, and any changes to the initial plan, keeping the entire team informed.
 Just to underline this: changing the plan is perfectly fine — again, fixed time, flexible scope.

-All updates from all cycle project are added to the Weekly Updates doc each week.
+All updates from all cycle projects are added to a running Weekly Updates doc.
 This doc is updated weekly by Project Leads by 10am ET before the Product/Engineering meeting to brief the team and allow for questions or discussion on our Product/Engineering Sync.

-Here is an example of how our weekly update for a 2023C5 Workflow Automation project looked like in the week 5 of the cycle:
+Here is an example of how our weekly update for a 2023C5 Workflow Automation project looked in week 5 of the cycle:

 **Legend:**